telefire/Human-Segmentation-PyTorch/README.md

 ```

 ## Training
-* For training a network from scratch, for example DeepLab3+, use this command:
+* For training a network from scratch, for example UNet, use this command:
 ```
-python train.py --config config/config_DeepLab.json --device 0
+python train.py --config config/config_UNet.json --device 0
 ```
 where *config/config_DeepLab.json* is the configuration file which contains network, dataloader, optimizer, losses, metrics, and visualization configurations.
 * For resuming training the network from a checkpoint, use this command: